The Petzl Tikka series of headlamps are a bit of a classic in the headlamp world. Simple, reliable, long-lasting, and bright.

 They both have a near beam, mixed beam for medium distance, and far beam (again the Tikka goes that little bit further)

 You get 3 AAA batteries with the lamps and can always use those (it’s better if you don’t use it often anyway, as they don’t run down).

-But you can also use Ni-MH rechargeables if you have them, or even better is Petzl's Core battery which slide right into the battery compartment, and is rechargeable right in the headlamp.
-Sure, you have to open the battery case (and bit of a minus) but you can plug the battery in without removing it, right into your USB charger. (see how that works in the image).
+But you can also use Ni-MH rechargeables if you have them, or even better is Petzl’s Core battery which slides right into the battery compartment and is rechargeable right in the headlamp.
+Sure, you have to open the battery case (and a bit of a minus) but you can plug the battery in without removing it, right into your USB charger. (see how that works in the image).

 So, lots of battery options for both headlamps.

 3. Water Resistance